dacrab/dacrab.github.io/README.md

 ### User Experience Enhancements

-- **High Contrast Text**: Enhanced readability with text shadows and Nordic color improvements
+- **High Contrast Text**: Clear readability using the Swiss palette; no text shadows
 - **Keyword Highlighting**: Strategic highlighting for better content scanning
 - **Compact Layout**: Optimized spacing and content density in About section
 - **Interactive Elements**: Enhanced dropdowns, galleries, and navigation with smooth transitions